 Dougherty Hall

 Middle Way curves away from Ferris on its way to the next sight on your tour.
-The Dougherty Engineering Building will be on your right, with the Sunsphere at World’s Fair Park in the background.
+The Dougherty Engineering Building will be on your right, with the Sunsphere at World’s Fair Park peeking above the rooftop.
 Dougherty opened in 1963 and is named after one of the college’s most influential and prominent deans, Nathan W. Dougherty, who also played a major role in UT football history when he helped organize the present Southeastern Conference.
-Several laboratories in this building were renovated with funding from a $1.8 million grant from the National Science Foundation (NSF).
-The majority of these labs focus on research related to energy storage.
-The Department of Chemical and Biomolecular Engineering and the Department of Mechanical, Aerospace and Biomedical Engineering (MABE) are both housed in Dougherty.

 Photos